 To calculate ACV, divide the total value of a software contract (minus one-time fees) by the number of years in the contract.
 The ACV of a $50,000 contract spread over 5 years, for example, would be $10,000.

 So, what’s the impact of ACV on free trial-to-paid conversion rates?

 Generally speaking, the higher the ACV, the lower the free-to-paid conversion rate.
 Why?
 Because the more expensive your software is, the more friction it adds to the software procurement process.

 Enterprise software that costs tens of thousands of dollars a year requires far more layers of approval than a tiny contract for one user.
 More layers of approval mean more chances for a deal to fall through the cracks.

 The bottom line: there’s an inverse relationship between ACV and free-to-paid conversion.
 Seller, be advised.

-3. Sales assisted versus unassisted
+3. Sales assisted versus self-service

 Tomasz Tunguz, managing director at Redpoint Ventures, found that having sales reps follow up with free trial leads is one way companies can pull on their free trial conversion rate lever.